 Two kinds of metaphor occur in haiku, and some people confuse them (I’ve even heard Robert Hass, former U.S. poet laureate, who’s done a wonderful book of haiku translations, seemingly confuse them).
 They are intrinsic (overt) and extrinsic (implied) metaphors.
-If I say “the dinner-plate moon rises in the sky,” that’s an overt metaphor, intrinsic to the poem, where I am directly calling the moon a dinner plate, which is not literally true.
-If I say “the table set for Thanksgiving— / moonlight shines / through the latticed window,” there’s an implied possible metaphor that readers may see: the unmentioned plates are shaped like the moon and probably white like the moon.
+The intrinsic may also be called linguistic, as opposed to the extrinsic, which is cognitive—in other words, one takes place in the words, the other in the mind.
+If I say “the dinner-plate moon rises in the sky,” that’s an overt metaphor, linguistically intrinsic to the poem, where I am directly calling the moon a dinner plate, which is not literally true.
+If I say “the table set for Thanksgiving— / moonlight shines / through the latticed window,” there’s an implied possible metaphor that readers may see, and that is therefore cognitive rather than linguistic: the unmentioned plates are shaped like the moon and probably white like the moon.
 Such an interpretation may be a stretch, but it demonstrates the concept.
 It’s an example of an implied metaphor that’s extrinsic to the poem, meaning that the reader adds the metaphor by his or her interpretation, rather than it being a part of the words of the poem itself.

 Here’s a poem I recall by Kay F. Anderson: